There are now 3 possible online modes for units:

-- Students are able to (1) understand the principles of clean, green and ethical animal production and its importance to agriculture in the twenty-first century; (2) demonstrate knowledge and understanding of the major constraints in the animal production industries; (3) demonstrate an understanding of the major problems associated with the production of wool, meat and dairy products; (4) appreciate the important role of ongoing research and expansion of knowledge in animal industries; (5) identify major constraints in supply chains and advance feasible solutions; and (6) apply communication skills.
+Students are able to (1) explain the principles of clean, green and ethical animal production, including the supply chain and its importance to agriculture in the twenty-first century; (2) demonstrate knowledge of the principles underpinning animal production industries; (3) appraise the role of ongoing research and expansion of knowledge in animal industries; and (4) apply communication skills.

 - Unit Coordinator(s)